Etymology of emblem

 Η λέξη emblem προέρχεται από το ελληνικό έμβλημα.

-Post 106.
+______________________________ Post 106. ___________

-etymology of emblem, etymology of emblemize, etymology of ballistic, etymology of ballet, origin of emblem, origin of emblemize, origin of ballistic, origin of ballet, ετυμολογία του εμβλήματος, εμβάλλω, learn Greek using cognates, origin of Latin, origin of English, ετυμολογία.
+Tags within the post: etymology of emblem, etymology of emblemize, etymology of ballistic, etymology of ballet, origin of emblem, origin of emblemize, origin of ballistic, origin of ballet, ετυμολογία του εμβλήματος, εμβάλλω, learn Greek using cognates, origin of Latin, origin of English, ετυμολογία.

 Etymology of Agnes